Style Guide

 - ❌ "Branches are used by developers to isolate work"

-Write from a neutral, instructional perspective:
+Avoid First-Person Pronouns: write from a neutral, instructional perspective -

 - ❌ "We use branches to isolate work"